Posted on : May 27, 2020 by Clinic One on Blog

-Dysentery is an inflammatory disease of the intestine especially of the colon or it is also known as diarrhea with visible blood or mucous in the feces along with severe abdominal cramps.
+Dysentery is an inflammatory disease of the intestine especially of the colon or it is also known as diarrhoea with visible blood or mucous in the faeces along with severe abdominal cramps.

-- Dysentery is caused by the consumption of the contaminated foods and drinking water with infected fecal matter containing different causative agents (microorganisms).
+- Dysentery is caused by the consumption of contaminated foods and drinking water with infected faecal matter containing different causative agents (microorganisms).
 The disease is more prevalent in the rainy season of Nepal.
-Locals and travelers to Nepal can get travel diarrhea.
+Locals and travellers to Nepal can get travel diarrhoea.